rapidsai/cudf/docs/cudf/source/developer_guide/pylibcudf.md

 [Cython supports specializing the contents of fused-type functions based on the argument types](https://cython.readthedocs.io/en/latest/src/userguide/fusedtypes.html#type-checking-specializations), so any type-specific logic may be encoded using the appropriate conditionals.
 See the pylibcudf source for examples of how to implement such functions.

-In the event that an libcudf overload takes in a different amount of arguments compared to another overload, you should specify the maximum amount of arguments in the Cython definition, with the arguments not shared between overloads set to None.
-If a user tries to pass in an unsupported argument for a specific overload type, you should raise NotImplementedError/ValueError.
+In the event that libcudf provides multiple overloads for the same function with differing numbers of arguments, specify the maximum number of arguments in the Cython definition, and set arguments not shared between overloads to `None`.
+If a user tries to pass in an unsupported argument for a specific overload type, you should raise `ValueError`.

 Finally, consider making an libcudf issue if you think this inconsistency can be addressed on the libcudf side.